splunk-terraform/terraform-provider-signalfx/website/docs/r/table_chart.html.markdown

 page_title: "SignalFx: signalfx_table_chart"
 sidebar_current: "docs-signalfx-resource-table-chart"
 description: |-
-  Allows Terraform to create and manage SignalFx table notes
+  Allows Terraform to create and manage SignalFx Data Table Charts
 ---

 # Resource: signalfx_table_chart

 This special type of chart displays a Data Table.
-This Table can be grouped by a Dimension..
+This Table can be grouped by a Dimension.

 ## Example Usage